SaharZo321/nonogram-solver/README.md

 # Nonogram Board Solver

 The app lets you create your own Nonogram board and solves it for you with steps.
-This project is a remake of my highschool project written in Typescript, React.
+This project is a remake of my highschool project written in Typescript, React with Electron.

 ## Whats in this app?